-That is the ‘inside’ aspect of our curriculum and the focus of our Oaklands Learning Habits and our core curriculum programme: My thinking & Talking; My Movement; My Life, My Community; and My World.
-All children study within these 4 Areas of Learning (AoL) and will be given lots of opportunities to explore their capabilities in multi-sensory ways both inside and outside a traditional classroom setting.
+That is the ‘inside’ aspect of our curriculum and the focus of our Oaklands Learning Habits and our core curriculum programme: My thinking & Talking; My Life, My Community; My Movement; My Maths; My World and My Creativity.
+All children study within these 6 Areas of Learning (AoL) and will be given lots of opportunities to explore their capabilities in multi-sensory ways both inside and outside a traditional classroom setting.

 The ‘outside’ aspect of our curriculum is an extensive and progressive set of ‘life skills’ learning projects which are designed to help our children cope in social situations outside school.
 These learning projects, our ‘Out and About’ units, are highly valued by parents and carers as we take children to parks, shops, businesses and public places on a regular basis on foot and on public transport.
 These are not ‘one-off’ visits but well planned outings that are repeated several times so that our children can become better acclimatised to the social and sensory challenges of particular places and activities.
 They are prepared for these outside events and outings through roleplay and language building inside the school so that they get the most from the experiences and develop skills that they will need in their home lives.

-Another ’outside‘ aspect of the Oaklands curriculum is our Forest School run in the spinney behind the main building and in 2018-19 this will be complemented by a new programme of growing herbs, fruit and vegetables as part of our Food for Life award project.
+Another ’outside‘ aspect of the Oaklands curriculum is our Spinney Sessions run in the woodland area behind the main building and in 2020-21 this will be complemented by a new programme of growing herbs, fruit and vegetables as part of our Food for Life award project.

 Our ‘inside-outside’ staff team: At Oaklands we are very keen to share our expertise and to keep learning new things that we can use with our children.
 We share good practice and teaching & learning ideas inside the school through regular class meetings and in-house CPD.
 We also look outside school for inspiration and work very closely with CLASS (the City of Leicester Association of Special Schools), the local authority, the National Autistic Society (NAS) and partner schools in our Inclusion Quality Mark Centres of Excellence network.
 We are active members of the Challenge Partners network which is a pioneering school-led school-improvement organisation.
 Each year we both invite reviewers to evaluate our school and send our reviewers to assess other schools, an inside-outside system that ensures best practice is always flowing in and out of Oaklands.

-We also support many schools in the city who have autistic children in their settings.
-Through our new DSP (Designated Specialist Provision) Oaklands @Barley Croft we are able to provide high quality autism- friendly teaching in a mainstream school and so offer 10 children school places that they otherwise could not have.
-This partnership with Barley Croft is a new model for Leicester city that we are excited to be part of; being specialists inside a mainstream school whilst sharing ideas and expertise outside with Barley Croft staff and vice versa is the embodiment of our ‘inside-outside’ learning ethos.
-We support other schools in a variety of ways from seconding staff to their teams, to arranging work shadowing, to school visits.
+We also support many schools in the city and wider a field who have autistic children in their settings.
 We try to include as many staff as possible in these school partnership and activities so that we are all learning all the time.
 On our staff, we also have a Specialist Leader in Education (SLE) Vicky Bland who was recruited by the local authority, because of her extensive expertise, to be an advisor to city schools about SEND matters.